Tusho7/teachers-dashboard-front/README.md

 #

-This README template provides a clear structure and instructions for setting up and understanding your Teacher's Dsahboard Frontend project.
+This README template provides a clear structure and instructions for setting up and understanding your Teacher's Dashboard Frontend project.
 Adjust the sections and details according to your specific project setup and requirements.